philwareham/hive-framework/README.md

 [Demo](https://hive-framework.philwareham.co.uk/)

-A website development framework built with Grunt and Sass, and incorporating jQuery UI.
+A website development framework built with Grunt and Sass, with optional support for jQuery UI.
 The theme styling is intentionally minimal to make re-skinning easier.

 ## Supported web browsers